tinacms/tina.io/content/docs/tinacms-context.md

 ## Introduction

-Out of the box, Once you define a new collection in Tina, its content becomes available through the "basic editor".
+Out of the box, once you define a new collection in Tina, its content becomes available through the "basic editor".

 ![basic editor](https://res.cloudinary.com/forestry-demo/image/upload/v1647455231/tina-io/docs/basic-editor.png)